THE RING-FENCING TRANSFER SCHEME (RFTS) – THE PROCESS OF TRANSFERRING AGREEMENTS

 The Judgement and Order of each Court hearing is made available, shortly after each hearing has taken place.

 You can find these below.

-*The RFTS Court process will be used wherever possible to transfer large volumes of contracts to Lloyds Bank Corporate Markets plc.
-Some contracts can’t be transferred with certainty via the RFTS and will be moved on a case by case basis in a process known as contract-specific novation, subject to obtaining individual client consent.
-Contract-specific novation largely applies to contracts governed by the laws of jurisdictions outside the UK, but there could be other exceptions which we will speak to you about if your business is affected.
+*The RFTS Court process will be used wherever possible to transfer large volumes of agreements to Lloyds Bank Corporate Markets plc.
+However, some agreements are not appropriate for transfer through the RFTS and instead will be transferred to Lloyds Bank Corporate Markets plc individually, in a process known as contract-specific novation, which requires individual client consent to transfer.
+Contract-specific novation largely applies to contracts governed by the laws of jurisdictions outside the UK, but there could be other exceptions which your Relationship Manager will speak to you about if your business is affected.